olopez15401/nullpointerblog/content/page/about/index.md

         params:
             icon: user
 ---
 I am currently an undergrad at Palomar College, planning to transfer to Cal State University San Marcos to finish my Bachelors in Computer Science.
-My aspiration is to develop new Software in the unexplored Boundaries of Quantum Computing.
+My aspiration is to develop new Software in the field of Machine Learning!